How should we respond to our children who don’t believe in God or doubt our Christian faith?

 Pray.
 I add this to assure you, even though it is common advice, to not minimize the power of prayer.
 Let it shape both you and your child in ways that bring God’s grace and truth to life.
 Some will even add some sort of fasting to their prayer strategy.

-In the end, your children’s faith is about God’s redemptive work.
-Not about anyone convincing or controlling them.
+In the end, your children’s faith is about God’s redemptive work—not about anyone debating or controlling them.